-‘This Is Us’ Season 2: Are The Cast Returning For More Episodes On NBC?
+‘This Is Us’ Season 2: Is The Cast Returning For More Episodes On NBC?

 NBC’s new comedy-drama This Is Us has been hailed as groundbreaking in its storytelling and has been something of a hit for the network when it comes to ratings.
 Whilst NBC is yet to confirm whether or not they’re renewing This Is Us for a second season, increasing evidence points towards the cast returning for more episodes of the hit show.

 It’s no surprise that networks base their programming decisions off ratings.
 If a show performs well in the ratings, it has a greater chance of being renewed than a struggling show.
 With that in mind, according to Cinema Blend, when This Is Us returned from its winter break last week, the show hit a ratings milestone.
-The returning episode set a new ratings record for This Is Us, with a 3.0 in the key 18-49 episode, with a further Same Day +7 audience of around 1.5 million viewers.
+The returning episode set a new ratings record for This Is Us, with a 3.0 in the key 18-49 demographic, with a further Same Day +7 audience of around 1.5 million viewers.

 "This Is Us" Is The Weepy Melodrama America Needs Right Now https://t.co/isakrWGzGM pic.twitter.com/diLOMDbkRv